drtchops/asl/README.md

 ## Gamepass vs Windows Store
 - if you are running the Windows store version of Dishonored 2, make sure to uncheck the "Gamepass support" checkmark in the options.

-by DrTChops, Some1Lse and HuthTV
+by DrTChops, Some1Lse, HuthTV and Elvyndir